TANZANIA DESTINATIONS

 It’s also a quite large the national park and covers an area of approximately 2,850 square kilometers (1,100 square miles.)
 Tarangire National Park derived its name from the long serving river that crosses the park in the middle called the ‘Tarangire River’.
 The river acts as the primary source of water for wildlife in the park, which is also one of the reasons of the large variety in the parks ecosystem.

-Elephants and Baobab Trees
+Baobab Trees

 Tarangire National Park is characterised by gigantic, ancient Baobab trees and large herds of elephants.
 The park is said to be home to approximately 2,500 individuals.
 You may often find whole families gathering for a drink or a bath at the riverbanks.